vcvf/MCNetwork/README.md

 ## Requirements

-Your must move CFNetwork framework In Link Binary with Libraies, otherwise it will crash bofore iOS 9, because NSURLSessionTaskPriorityDefault
+Your must move CFNetwork framework In Link Binary with Libraies, otherwise it will crash before iOS 9, because NSURLSessionTaskPriorityDefault

 ## Installation